TigrisCallidus/QCU/README.md

 # QCU
 Quantum Computing Unity allows to make a call to a areal quantum computer from within unity

+This project is meant to be used together with Unity3d (https://unity3d.com)

 ## Setup

+Download a local copy of this project to a folder which is in a not too long filepath.
+(Else it could cause problems with builds).

 In order to run QCU you need to first setup a python environment with qiskit installed.
 One way to do this is, is by using anaconda with the following commands